laurenqu/laurenqu.github.io/_portfolio/setup.md

 ---
-title: "When an Economist Sets Up Stata on a New Computer"
+title: "When an Economist Sets Up on a New Device"
 excerpt: "Common Commands"
 collection: portfolio
 ---

+# Stata

 ```code
 ssc install estout